cevataykans/ray-caster/README.txt

 BONUSES:

 WE DO NOT HAVE ANY BONUSES (such as bump mapping or transparent objects).
 In the code you can see a fourth type of material called refraction and reflection.
 We attempted to implement a transparent object but we failed.
 We have a toloid as a shape in the physical world.
 However, toloid is not supported by the ray caster as the intersection is a quadratic equation and due to time constraints, we could not find the time to implement ray cast support.

+ANY PROBLEMS WITH RAYCAST OR TEXTURE MAPPING

+you can contact t.sen@ug.bilkent.edu.tr and aykan.sevinc@ug.bilkent.edu.tr with any issues.